Flash-X/Flash-X-docs/docs/source/setup.rst

 Using Shortcuts
 ---------------

-Apart from the various setup options the script also allows you to use shortcuts for frequently used combinations of options.
+Apart from the various setup options the tool also allows you to use shortcuts for frequently used combinations of options.
 For example, instead of typing in